seaflux logo

 Skills Your Team Should Build

-• Task decomposition undefined rubric design (turn vague asks into checkable outcomes).
+• Task decomposition & rubric design (turn vague asks into checkable outcomes).

 • Context engineering (what to retrieve, how to chunk and cite).